reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(now, elapsedTime.applyAsLong(nowDate));
 }
 ```

 This test calculates the elapsed time in milliseconds using `ToLongFunction`.
 It checks if the input date is null and returns 0, otherwise, it converts the date to milliseconds since the epoch.
 The test verifies the result for both null input and the current time.

 ### ToLongBiFunction

-**The `ToLongBiFunction` interface represents a function that accepts two arguments and produces an long-valued result.**
+**The `ToLongBiFunction` interface represents a function that accepts two arguments and produces a long-valued result.**

 ```java
 @FunctionalInterface